6 Interesting Tricks to Fight Excessive Sweating

 - Use it up to two times per day.

 - Avoid using it too much via direct application.
 This is because it can be aggressive.
-Try to test it before using it first just to make sure it doesn’t bother your skin.
+Try to test it before using it first just to make sure it doesn’t irritate your skin.

-Put all of these recommendations in practice and say goodbye to uncomfortable sweating.
+Put all of these recommendations in practice to help control the effects of excessive sweating.